eldoktor1/Active-Directory-Runbook/README.md

 ![image17](Active-Directory-Runbook-Images/image17.png)

-18. Go to the Sharing tab > Advanced Sharing.
+18. Click on the 'Share' button under the Sharing tab.

 ![image18](Active-Directory-Runbook-Images/image18.png)

-19. Check "Share this folder" and name it "HRShare."
+19. In the 'Network access' window, click on the drop-down arrow and select 'HR', then click 'Add'.

 ![image19](Active-Directory-Runbook-Images/image19.png)

-20. Click Permissions.
+20. Under Permission Level, make sure HR is set to 'Read/Write', then click 'Share'.

 ![image20](Active-Directory-Runbook-Images/image20.png)